Connect with us

 St. Francis Xavier X-Men forward David Muenkat and head coach Tyrell Vernon look at 2023 AUS basketball championship trophy – Photo: STFX Athletics/Twitter

-For decades, Canadian university basketball teams have leveraged the experience gained from players playing down south to beef-up their rosters in an effort to compete and win a national title and the Carleton Ravens.
+For decades, Canadian university basketball teams have leveraged the experience gained from players playing down south to beef-up their rosters in an effort to compete and win a national title.

 Several 2022 NCAA to U Sports transfers made an immediate impact and played key roles in their respective teams.